Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Introduction

-Partial or complete melting of insulating behavior with strong ultrashort light pulses has been experimentally explored measuring reflectivity and absorptivity.
-Indeed ultrafast photodoping in the one-dimensional Mott insulator ET-$\mathrm{F_2\, TCNQ}$ has induced a metastable metallic behavior, where electron interactions still play a dominant role in the recombination dynamics of the carriers: doublon-holon pairs~\cite{Wall11}.
-By applying pressure to the same material it is possible to tune the electronic structure and interactions, controlling the generation of Mott-Hubbard excitons and controlling their recombination dynamics~\cite{Mitrano14}.
-Similarly, reversible control over the charge gap in fused silica has been achieved with strong few-cycle fields without damaging the sample.
-The dielectric breakdown signaled by the charge gap melting leads to a concomitant current increase of over 18 orders of magnitude within 1 femtosecond, implying a highly nontrivial photocarrier dynamics~\cite{Schiffrin13,Schultze13}.
+Melting of insulating behavior with strong ultrashort light pulses has been experimentally explored.
+Ultrafast photodoping in the one-dimensional Mott insulator ET-$\mathrm{F_2\, TCNQ}$ has induced a metastable metallic behavior~\cite{Wall11}.
+It is also possible to control the generation of Mott-Hubbard excitons and their dynamics~\cite{Mitrano14}.
+Similarly, reversible control over the dielectric breakdown in fused silica has lead to a current increase of over 18 orders of magnitude~\cite{Schiffrin13,Schultze13}.

-Photoinduced states in insulator complex-oxides, where orbital degrees of freedom play a relevant role, have also been studied.
-An insulator-metal phase transition generated with light in the manganite $\mathrm{Pr_{0.7}Ca_{0.3}MnO_3}$ was reported~\cite{Polli07}.
-Using optical reflectivity measurements it was shown the emergence of a metallic phase, and corresponding melting of charge and orbital order, along with coherent orbital oscillations.
-This state is not present in the phase diagram of such compound.
-Analogously, a photoinduced phase transition to a long-lived ferromagnetic metallic state was observed in the strained insulating manganite $\mathrm{La_{2/3}Ca_{1/3}MnO_3}$, where the cooperative formation of spin oriented conducting paths was suggested as the main mechanism leading to the hidden metallic state~\cite{Zhang16}.
+Photoinduced states in insulator complex-oxides, where orbitals play a role, have also been studied.
+An insulator-metal phase transition generated with light in $\mathrm{Pr_{0.7}Ca_{0.3}MnO_3}$ was reported~\cite{Polli07}.
+Using optical reflectivity measurements, the emergence of a metallic phase, melting of charge and orbital order, and coherent orbital oscillations were demonstrated.
+This photometal is not present in the phase diagram of such a compound.
+Analogously, a photoinduced insulator-ferromagnet phase transition was observed in strained $\mathrm{La_{2/3}Ca_{1/3}MnO_3}$~\cite{Zhang16}.